-The Boston Emerald Basketball Program is nonprofit, all girls developmental program that prepares girls for higher level basketball and life.
+The Boston Emeralds Basketball Program is a nonprofit, all girls developmental program that prepares girls for higher level basketball and life.
 There are many, too many coaches that overemphasize winning games often to the detriment of the young athlete.
 There is nothing wrong with winning and striving to win but coaches should strive to do this within certain parameters.
 All players should have the opportunity to play and develop.
 No one will grow by sitting on the bench.
 The starting five, although playing, miss out on many important lessons by not having their teammates play and potentially losing the game.
 We often learn more from hardships and “losing” than from winning.
 Winning is good but losing has a purpose.
 We either win or we learn.
 We never really lose.

 “Something happens when girls play sports — they embody the experience of not just of winning, but the critical experience of losing.
 It’s that process of carrying on and clearing hurdles that really builds confidence.
 It’s an incredibly useful proving ground for business and leadership,”